adaptdk/perl-email-mime-lazy/README.md

 A modified version of Email::MIME that tries hard to keep everything in memory only once.

+Much of the code is copied directly from Email::MIME::Creator.

 # Example

 	my $cid = "AAAAAAAAAAA";